 These entrance fees are current as of 2022.

-Usually if you book an Ijen tour, the entrance fees are already included in the total price of the tour, so that’s something to double check with your tour provider.
+Usually if you book a Kawa Ijen tour, the entrance fees are already included in the total price of the tour, so that’s something to double check with your tour provider.

 Weather / Climate At Mt Ijen

 Even though this is Indonesia, Mount Ijen can be pretty chilly before sunrise since it’s well above sea level.

-Temperatures can drop below 7 Celsius (45 F), and it can get windy too since you’re on an exposed mountain.
+Temperatures in the early morning can drop below 7 Celsius (45 F), and it can get windy too since you’re on an exposed mountain.
 However, after sunrise it warms up a bit.

 It’s best to dress in layers, because when you’re hiking up the mountain you’ll warm up pretty quick and may even get hot.